 The background to the film is the harsh, but beautiful mountains of Zanskar, and the traditions that this valley has held for centuries, and the film is very emotionally charged as people find themselves with little control over their own destiny.

 One of the most memorable films I have seen in a long time, the film was made by Jean-Michel Corillion, originally it seems in French, but the version presented here has English narration.
+Marianne Chaud, whose films I have featured elsewhere on this site, was also involved in the making of this film.

 if this video is no longer available please leave a comment so I can update the page